robertjahn/unbreakable-pipeline-vsts/UnbreakablePipelineVSTSExtension/README.md

 - Dynatrace Token: Token to your dynatrace tenant.
 - Dynatrace Proxy Url: Url to the Dynatrace proxy.
 - Service To Compare: The service to compare.
+- Compare Type: Valid values are pullcompare or pull
-- Compare Window: The windo of time in minutes to compare.
+- Compare Window: The window of time in minutes to compare.
+- Compare Time Shift: Used for comparetype=pull only.
+The number of minutes to shift relative to now.

-The gate also requres the following 8 VSTS parameters that are defaulted with the correct value.
+The gate also requres the following VSTS parameters that are defaulted with the correct value using references to builtin DevOps pipeline variables.

 - VSTS Plan Url
 - VSTS Project Id